nmathewson/walking-onions-wip/specs/02-endives-and-snips.md

         snip_sigs: DetachedSNIPSignatures,

         ; Signatures across the ParamDoc pieces.
-Note that as with the ; DetachedSNIPSignatures, these signature are not themselves signed.
+Note that as with the ; DetachedSNIPSignatures, these signatures are not themselves signed.
         param_doc: ParamDocSignature,

         ; extensions for later use.
 These are not signed.